18F/handbook/_pages/how-we-work/research-guidelines.md

 ### Consent forms

 * [Printable form](https://methods.18f.gov/assets/downloads/18FResearchParticipantConsentForm.docx).
-If you are going to use the printable form, offer your participant one copy and keep another for yourself.
+If you're going to use the printable form, offer your participant one copy and keep another for yourself.
 Then store the signed consent form somewhere secure, like a locked office cabinet.
 * [Google Forms version](https://docs.google.com/forms/d/13ra4T0BVWbjSPBfOuNj8zVclU5J4TquX_tFbHUQWUpc/viewform).
 Copy this file and put it into your own project folder.
 At the moment, for some reason, the "move to folder" option appears to disabled in Google Forms, so you need to do this manually:

 1. Copy file
 2. Go to recent files in Drive and look for your copy
 3. Drag and drop to your project folder.
-4. Once you've got the form in your project folder, edit all the bits in <CAPITAL LETTERS> to apply to your project.
+4. Once you've got the form in your project folder, edit all the bits in CAPITAL LETTERS to apply to your project.
 It will automatically create it's own responses spreadsheet.
-Make sure to restrict access to the responses spreadsheet to ​*only the people who really need access on your team*​ which is probably only YOU.
+Make sure to restrict access to the responses spreadsheet to **only the people who really need access on your team** which is probably only YOU.
 And then give out the link as needed. *Caveat: many federal employees will not be able to access Google Forms on their work computers.*

-Feel free to adapt our form as needed to make sure that we are following the three principles above, but don't change any of the legal language without asking #legalstuff first.
+Feel free to adapt our form as needed to make sure that we're following the three principles above, but don't change any of the legal language without asking [#legalstuff](https://gsa-tts.slack.com/archives/legalstuff) first.
 If your participants are likely not fully literate in English, consider having the form translated to the correct language or working out a process for verbal consent using a translator.

 Consent forms often have Personally Identifiable Information (PII).
 Read more below for how to manage PII.